drj11/drj11.github.io/2023-09-26/the-final-14-pages.md

 the final 14 pages, which is what i call the frame.
-The frame is the academic conference, in which it is revealed that the story we have just read, The Document, is a transcription of events (the reconstruction that Offred herself refers to) made from a voice recording scattered across the many (compact cassette) tapes found in an old buried box.
+The frame is the academic conference, in which it is revealed that the story we have just read, The Document, is a transcription of events made from a voice recording.
+This recording is the the reconstruction that Offred herself refers to.
+The voice recording is scattered across the many (compact cassette) tapes found in an old buried box;
+so there is a further reconstruction, by academic workers referred to in the keynote, in order to assemble a coherent narrative from the unordered tapes.

 The "now" of the frame is the future, looking back at the story (the "main" story) recorded on these tapes.
 There are hints that the future in which the conference takes